zfanli/training-vue/README.md

 It'll be a pretty lot of works.

-Let's begin from the simplest step, just a list and a article viewer.
+Let's begin from the simplest step, just a list and a post viewer.

 ## Todo